 Over the last two decades, the situation has changed dramatically.
 Rising healthcare costs have resulted in higher premiums, deductibles, and co-pays.
-Employers began offering multiple healthcare options – health maintenance organizations (HMOs), preferred provided organizations (PPOs), exclusive provider organizations (EPOs), point-of-service (POS) plans, and high deductible health plans (HDHPs) which could be linked to health savings accounts (HSAs).
+Employers began offering multiple healthcare options – health maintenance organizations (HMOs), preferred provider organizations (PPOs), exclusive provider organizations (EPOs), point-of-service (POS) plans, and high deductible health plans (HDHPs) which could be linked to health savings accounts (HSAs).

 The result of this new health insurance landscape?
 The need for patients to make choices.
 This new world has transformed patients into consumers.
 Since they are now paying a greater share of their healthcare costs, they have the right to choose their coverage – and their providers.

-Through the use of patient satisfaction surveys.
+Enter patient satisfaction surveys.

 What are patient satisfaction surveys?

-According to a recent poll by the Medical Group Management Association (MGMA), eight out of ten healthcare organizations conduct patient satisfaction surveys.
+According to a poll by the Medical Group Management Association (MGMA), eight out of ten healthcare organizations conduct patient satisfaction surveys.
 Of those who do, nearly nine of 10 use the results to measure organizational performance.

 - How easy was it to schedule your appointment?

 - How many minutes did you have to wait after your scheduled appointment time?